Handicap Parking Violators – There Is An App For That

 Parking Mobility is a smartphone app that allows users to report violators.
 The app cues the user to take pictures of the vehicle and mark its location.
 The website then sends those reports to local authorities.

 But with so many permits out there now — one for every seven drivers in Ohio — there are fewer obvious violators.
-Some have placards hanging in the windshield even with no disability at all.
+Some have placards hanging on the windshield, even with no disability.

 The law does not require family members to turn in a permit when a loved one dies.
-That means there are active permits out there long after the people who applied for them are gone.
-In Ohio, a “permanent” placard is good for up to five years.
+That means there are active permits long after those who applied are gone.
+A “permanent” placard in Ohio is good for up to five years.

 South Carolina recently added photographs of applicants to all its accessible parking placards to keep their friends and relatives honest.